 - Effective at eliminating intestinal worms, parasites

-- Beneficial for constipation, diarrhoea
+- Beneficial for constipation, diarrhea

 - Anti-inflammatory properties

-- Protective effect in gut, colon
+- Protective effect in gut

 - Sedative, calming effect